 What is the difference between an STI and an STD?

-When we hear the team STD and STI they are often used interchangeable.
-STI is a Sexually Transmitted Infection.
-Bacteria, viruses and other parasites can enter the body during sexual contact with another person who carries these germs (also known as pathogens).
-People can pass on these pathogens without even knowing it, because in many cases there are no symptoms.
-These pathogens (germs) get into the body and multiply in numbers, but they do not cause any visible symptoms.
+When we hear the term STD and STI, they are often used interchangeably.
+STI is a sexually transmitted infection.
+Bacteria, viruses, and other parasites can enter the body during sexual contact with another person who carries these germs (also known as pathogens).
+People can pass on these pathogens without even knowing it because in many cases there are no symptoms.
+These pathogens (germs) get into the body and multiply in numbers but they do not cause any visible symptoms.
 In other words, a person may be totally unaware that they have an infection.

-Over time, depending on the strain of the bacteria, virus or protozoa, these infections can cause visible damage or symptoms and this is then known as a disease.
-Most people with a STD (sexually transmitted disease) will know it because symptoms show up.
+Over time, depending on the strain of the bacteria, virus, or protozoa, these infections can cause visible damage or symptoms and this is then known as a disease.
+Most people with an STD (sexually transmitted disease) will know it because symptoms show up.

 Not all STIs (sexually transmitted infections) cause STDs (sexually transmitted diseases).
-But a STD came from an STI.
+But an STD came from an STI.
 (Source: The Medical Institute for Sexual Health, Nov.
 2011)